ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

    # increment the counter
    i += 1

-However, an important portion of the behavior that is not self-apparent should include a note from the developer writing it.
-Otherwise, future developers may remove what they see as unnecessary.
+However, if code behavior is not self-apparent, it should be documented.
+Otherwise, future developers might remove code that they see as unnecessary.

 .. code:: python